 Dr. Lars Frølund

-Dr. Lars Frølund is development manager at Aarhus University and a Research Affiliate at the Innovation Initiative.
-His research focuses on the success factors for university-industry partnerships in innovation ecosystem and the role and value of intermediaries.
-He is the co-editor of the book Success Factors for University Partnerships (forthcoming Elsevier, summer 2018) where leading companies describe their excellence in industry-university collaboration.
+Dr. Lars Frølund is Director of Research at LAB for Innovation Science and Policy, MIT.
+His research focuses on the success factors for university-industry partnerships in innovation ecosystem, mission-driven research and innovation, and the role and value of intermediaries.
+He is the co-editor of the book Success Factors for University Partnerships where leading companies describe their excellence in industry-university collaboration.
 Recently he has worked with prof. Fiona Murray (MIT) and Dr. Max Riedel (Siemens) on the six questions a company must ask itself to develop a systematic approach to university partnerships in innovation ecosystems.
 The paper “Developing Successful Strategic Partnerships with Universities” is published by Sloan Management Review (Winter Issue 2017/18).

 Dr. Max Riedel